-Based on historical data from other public swimming facilities throughout the northeast, a wellconstructed pool should have a normal life expectancy of 40+ years.
-This pool has outlived its life expectancy.
-Additionally the size and configuration of the pools is inefficient and does not reflect current needs and requirements for typical municipal pool facilities.
-The lap pool is extremely large for lap swimming, especially if not being used for competition swimming and the wading pool, although large, does not provide much diversity in activity for different age groups and swimming levels.
-A new pool facility would combine the current municipal aquatic trends as well as swimming lanes for competition swimming.
+Based on historical data from other public swimming facilities throughout the northeast, a well-constructed pool should have a normal life expectancy of 40+ years.
+With significant structural Forest River Park Pool Evaluation, City of Salem, MA degradation and water loss, this pool has outlived its life expectancy.
+Additionally, the size and configuration of the pools is inefficient and does not reflect current trends and requirements for typical municipal pool facilities.
+The lap pool does not conform to a regulation length, is extremely large for lap swimming, especially if not being used for competition swimming and the wading pool, although large, does not provide much diversity in activity for different age groups and swimming levels.
+A new pool facility would combine the current municipal aquatic trends as well as regulation swimming lanes and depths for competition swimming.